GENI-NSF/geni-tools/acceptance_tests/AM_API_v1/README-accept-AMAPIv1.txt

                         (Omni picks the name)
   -p FILENAME_PREFIX, --prefix=FILENAME_PREFIX
-                        Filename prefix when saving results (used with -o) --slicecredfile=SLICE_CRED_FILENAME
+                        Filename prefix when saving results (used with -o) --usercredfile=USER_CRED_FILENAME
+                        Name of user credential file to read from if it exists, or save to when running like '--usercredfile myUserCred.xml -o getusercred' --slicecredfile=SLICE_CRED_FILENAME
                         Name of slice credential file to read from if it exists, or save to when running like '--slicecredfile